 What is Social Work Field Education?

 “Field education” refers to what is commonly known as internships.
-Social work students utilize field education to fulfill requirements for their degree programs and to explore areas of practice, which can include schools, hospitals, medical clinics, nursing homes, human service agencies, community mental health, and many more.
+Social work students utilize field education to fulfill requirements for their degree programs and to explore areas of practice, which can include schools, hospitals, nonprofit sector, medical clinics, nursing homes, research, human service agencies, community mental health, and many more.

 In their field placements, Bachelor of Social Work (BSW) students complete 450 field hours for their degree program.
 Master of Social Work (MSW) students complete from 675 to 945 field hours, depending on the type of master’s program, such as full-time, advanced standing, or distance.